Emirate of Bari: Fall

 In 865, Louis II, perhaps pressured by the Church, always uncomfortable with a Muslim state in Italy's midst, issued a capitulary calling upon the fighting men of northern Italy to gather at Lucera in the spring of 866 for an assault on Bari.
-It is unknown, from contemporary sources, whether this force ever marched on Bari, but in the summer of that year the emperor was touring the Campania with his empress, Engelberga, and receiving strong urging from the Lombard princes—Adelchis of Benevento, Guaifer of Salerno, and Landulf II of Capua—to attack Bari again.
+It is unknown, from contemporary sources, whether this force ever marched on Bari, but in the summer of that year the Emperor was touring the Campania with his empress, Engelberga, and receiving strong urging from the Lombard princes—Adelchis of Benevento, Guaifer of Salerno, and Landulf II of Capua—to attack Bari again.

 It was not until the spring of 867 that Louis took action against the emirate.
 He immediately besieged Matera and Oria, recently conquered, and burnt the former.
 Oria was a prosperous locale before the Muslim conquest; Barbara Kreutz thus conjectures that Matera resisted Louis while Oria welcomed him: the former thus was razed.
-This may have severed communications between Bari and Taranto, the other pole of Muslim power in southern Italy.
+This may have severed communications between Bari and Taranto, the other pole of Muslim power in Southern Italy.
 Louis established a garrison at Canosa on the frontier between Benevento and Bari, but retired to the former by March 868.
-It was probably at about this time that Louis entered into negotiations with the new Byzantine emperor, Basil I. A marriage between Louis's daughter and Basil's eldest son, Constantine, was probably discussed in return for Byzantine naval assistance in the taking of Bari.
+It was probably at about this time that Louis entered into negotiations with the new Byzantine emperor, Basil I. A marriage between Louis's daughter Ermengard and Basil's eldest son, Constantine, was probably discussed in return for Byzantine naval assistance in the taking of Bari.
 The Chronicon Salernitanum inconsistently attaches the initiative for such talks to Louis and then Basil.

 The joint attack was projected for late in the summer of 869 and Louis remained at Benevento planning as late as June.
 The Byzantine fleet—of four hundred ships if the Annales Bertiniani are to be trusted—arrived under the command of Nicetas with the expectation that Louis would hand over his daughter immediately.
 This he refused to do, for no known reason, but perhaps because Nicetas had refused to recognise his imperial title, since Louis later refers in a letter to the commander's "insulting behaviour".
 Perhaps, however, the fleet simply arrived too late in autumn.